-Now your API is created, but there is no HTTP method defined in the API.
-Click on Actions dropdown and Create Method.
+Now, you have created your API but have not defined any HTTP method in the API.
+Click on the Actions dropdown and Create Method.
 You will notice a smaller dropdown appear in the left pane.
 Click on GET from this dropdown.
 So basically, we are creating an HTTP GET method for our API.

 Now, your GET method is also created.
 But we still haven’t supplied the key-value pairs that we did in our test environment.
-Our AWS Lambda function expects three keys and values.
-Let’s define them.
+Our Lambda function expects three keys and values.

 Click on Integration Request and scroll down to Mapping Templates.
 Define your mapping template as below.
 The content type is application/json.
-This is simply the format of the parameters that you would be sending in your request body.
+This is simply the format of the parameters you would send in your request body.